Admissions » Summerspace Camps

 Summerspace Camps

-• Summerspace is open to girls entering grades 5-8, except where noted.
+• Summerspace is open to girls entering grades 5-9 in Fall 2025, except where noted.

 • Girls staying for both morning and afternoon camps should bring a lunch and drink.
 Snacks are included each day.